Configuring thresholds for performance monitors

 - Critical threshold - high severity

-You can configure multiple thresholds for the monitors that are associated to a single device, configure from the device template in order to apply across multiple devices.
+You can configure multiple thresholds for the monitors that are associated to a single device, and even configure them from a device template in order to apply across multiple devices.
+Also, if you are going to enable custom dials, the thresholds configured for the monitor will also be applicable for the custom dial, and the color of the dial will change in real time based on the status of that monitor.

 - Go to the device snapshot page.

-- Click Monitors > Performance Monitor > click on the edit icon corresponding to the monitor for which you want to configure threshold limits.
+- Click Monitors → Performance Monitors → click on the edit icon corresponding to the monitor for which you want to configure threshold limits.
 Edit Monitor page opens.

 - Ensure that the monitoring Interval is configured.